 Just as the successes of Coca-Cola, Orange Crush, Hires Root Beer and Dr Pepper could be traced to nationwide distribution, Seven Up's commanding success in their niche was directly attributable to a 25-year, highly aggressive, creative national advertising campaign.

 This accomplishment shouldn't be discounted.
 Remember that there were no 'big-box' supermarket chains when 7Up was trying to get off the ground.
 The midwest, as with most of America was a collection of Mom & Pop stores to negotiate with on a one to one basis from town to city to town, as Howdy Company's sales reps fanned out across the Midwest, and then West and East to create more distribution outlets for 7-Up.
 The Great Depression was clearly a hinderance, but may also have been very helpful in negotiating with individual outlets.
 Charles Grigg wasn't above marketing his product to the vast network of underground speakeasies during the Prohibition Years.
-Just as seltzer water and dry ginger ale, 7-Up was also becoming very popular mixer.
+Just as seltzer water and dry ginger ale, 7-Up was also becoming a very popular mixer.
 Indeed, once prohibition was repealed, Grigg started promoting 7-Up as a mixer.
 By the end of the 1930's, Mr. Grigg had made 7-Up one of America's most popular sodas.

 As for the lithium, Seven Up maintained lithium citrate in 7-Up's formulation until 1950.